philwisniewski/Unity-Multiplayer-Shooter/README.md

 ## Getting Started

-Users can either download the game file titled "lego fps", or build a copy from Unity.
+To run the game, users must build a copy from Unity.
+Working on adding the app to github

 # Acknowledgements